Duvets can be made from a wide range of different materials.

-- Feather to down ratio: If your duvet has more down than feathers, it'll be more lightweight, squisher, and airier.
+Feather to down ratio: If your duvet has more down than feathers, it'll be lighter, squisher, and airier.
 If it has more feathers, it'll be denser and weightier.

-- Fill power: The higher the fill power, the larger each piece of down will be, resulting in a fluffier duvet with better insulation.
+Fill power: The higher the fill power, the larger each down piece will be, resulting in a fluffier duvet with better insulation.

-Of course, you also need to consider the tog rating, which will give you an indication of overall warmth.
+Of course, you also need to consider the tog rating, which will indicate overall warmth.

 We look at tog ratings in more detail further down. 👇

-While feather and down duvets offer exceptional quality, these are definitely not vegan and they're not always produced in a humane way.
+While feather and down duvets offer exceptional quality, these are not vegan, and they're not always produced humanely.

 You need to check with each brand to ensure materials are ethically sourced.